KaiFireborn/kyriel/README.md

 # Kyriel (draft version)

-*Kyriel* is an ergonomic split keyboard layout that utilises layers and inspiration from layouts like Seniply, Miryoku and callum's, but no classic homerow mods.\
+*Kyriel* is an ergonomic split keyboard layout that utilises layers and inspiration from layouts like Seniply, Miryoku and Callum's, but no classic homerow mods.\
-While *Kyriel* is mainly meant for my [36+14-key Kyria](https://github.com/splitkb/kyria), it's not difficult to adjust to any other similar keyboard.\
+While *Kyriel* is mainly meant for my [36+14-key Kyria](https://github.com/splitkb/kyria), it's not difficult to adjust to any other similar keyboard.
+If yours has fewer thumb keys, some options are described [here](readme/thumbkeys.md).\
 With how much thought I put into the layout, *you* are more than welcome to adopt some design ideas in your own personal keymap! ...Or to straight up use this one)

 The main use-cases are: programming, writing, light gaming.